How to Check Vehicle Registration Status in Alberta

 5-Request a Vehicle Information Report (VIR)

-- Date and location of registration.
+The date and location of registration

 How to Request a Vehicle Information Report